make an annotated bibliography March 8, 2015

-Back in 1995 women accounted for a mere 11 percent of the world’s legislators.
+http://sacredsourcework.com/?order-custom-papers order custom papers Back in 1995 women accounted for a mere 11 percent of the world’s legislators.
 Fast-forward to 2015, women now make up 21.9% of parliamentarians around the world.
-The figure is still too low.http://cheapessaywritings24.com/pre-written-essays-for-sale/ Pre Written Essays For Sale
+The figure is still too low.

 dissertation on diversity management Although Grenada presently leads the English Speaking Caribbean with parliamentary representation in the lower house, with a 5 out of 15 ratio (33.3%), women are still under represented.
 The Grenada upper house is even less represented.
 Grenadians can also benefit from stronger legislation protecting women against gender violence and workplace discrimination. virtual report

 Women in power tend to be more down-to-earth and far less theoretical than as in the case of men in high political office.
 What’s your say?
 What steps can be taken to generally improve the lives of Grenadian women?
 How can representation be enhanced?

 effective argument essay – A Big Drum Nation editorial